Korshun/zdoomutils/README.md

 ## acsinclude

-Replaces `#include` directives with contents of the included files.
-Ignores zcommon.acs.
+Replaces `#include` directives with contents of the included files (ignoring zcommon.acs).
+This allows the resuting file to be `#import`ed by ACC, because ACC does not handle `#include` in imported files.

 ## sndinfogen